yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Your task is to write sub-classes of `NSEnumerator`s that traverse the graph in Depth-first and Breadth-first order starting from a given vertex.
 Neighbours of a node will be traversed in the order of nodes that appear in the `plist` file.

-The driver program will parse property lists into their constituent Objective-C objects.
-Your implementation only needs to deal with graphs represented as `NSDictionary`s.
+The driver program will parse property lists into their constituent Swift objects.
+Your implementation only needs to deal with graphs represented as `Dictionary`s.

-- Find out what an `NSEnumerator` does. **(Not graded)**

 - Implement the class `DepthFirstSearchEnumerator`, which is a subclass of `NSEnumerator` for Depth-first Search. **(20 points)**